indikaimk/indikaimk.github.io/_posts/2018-01-15-numpy-array-operations.markdown

 #       [ 4, 56, 74, 33]])
 {% endhighlight %}

-# Arithmatic operations
+# Arithmetic operations
-All common arithmatic operations such as addition, subtraction, multiplication, division, modulus, exponent and florr division are applicable on arrays.
+All common arithmetic operations such as addition, subtraction, multiplication, division, modulus, exponent and floor division are applicable on arrays.
 When any of these are performed with a scalar the operation will be broadcasted to all the elements in the array.
 We will see how this work by applying addition and multiplication on the array that we created earlier from the CSV file.
-The rest of the arithmatic operations also will behave in the same way.
+The rest of the arithmatic operations also behave in the same way.
 {% highlight python %}
 ## Addition
 x+4